ONLYOFFICE/office-js-api/Word/ApiTextPr/Methods/SetUnderline.md

 # SetUnderline

-Specifies that the contents of the run are displayed along with a line appearing directly below the character (less than all the spacing above and below the characters on the line).
+Specifies that the contents of the current run are displayed along with a line appearing directly below the character (less than all the spacing above and below the characters on the line).

 ## Syntax

-expression.
+expression.SetUnderline(isUnderline);

 `expression` - A variable that represents a [ApiTextPr](../ApiTextPr.md) class.